Provision of procedural advice and programming services.

 All documents were distributed in a timely manner.

-All inquiries were responded to and 96% were completed within five minutes.
+All inquiries were responded to and 94 per cent were completed within five minutes.

 Meetings held, documentation provided and reports produced within timeframes set by the Senate or the committee, as relevant.

-Committee meetings were held, and documents and reports provided, within agreed timeframes.
+Committee meetings were held, and documents and reports were provided, within agreed timeframes.

 As required to facilitate proceedings; quantities meet predetermined distribution requirements or are accessible electronically or both.